-- Provision of credit and other financial services and products of very small amounts not exceeding Rs.
+- Loans of very small amount not exceeding Rs.
 50,000 per borrower, either directly or indirectly through a SHG/JLG mechanism. - Loans to distressed persons (other than farmers) to prepay their debt to non-institutional lenders, against appropriate collateral or group security.